 The Smart-binder can be installed directly in line with a web cutter (and CF printer) running at web speeds up to 130meters/min (426 feet/min).
-Alternatively, by adding an extra in-line buckle folder (F-100, F-101 or F-200) this web speed may be increased to 180-200 meters/min (595 - 656 feet/min).
-Alternatively, the Smart-binder may be fed from a sheet pile feeder at up to around 400 sheets per minute.
+By adding an extra in-line buckle folder (F-100, F-101 or F-200) this web speed may be increased to 180-200 meters/min (595 - 656 feet/min).
+Alternatively, the Smart-binder may be fed off-line from a sheet pile feeder at rates up to around 400 sheets per minute.

-Note: View animated sheet flows on our website: Smart-binder SB-2 animated sheet flow Smart-binder SB-3 animated sheet flow
+Note: View animated sheet flows on our website:

+Smart-binder animated sheet flow (wire stitching) Smart-binder animated sheet flow (ISG cold glue binding)